check-spelling-sandbox/conan-center-index/docs/adding_packages/conanfile_attributes.md

 ### Options to Avoid

-* `build_testing` should not be added, nor any other related unit test option.
+* `build_testing` and any other related unit test option should not be added.
 Options affect the package ID, therefore, testing should not be part of that.
    Instead, use Conan config [skip_test](https://docs.conan.io/1/reference/config_files/global_conf.html#tools-configurations) feature:

    ```python